naabdykalykov/MAI_OS_LABS/README.md

-# MAI_OOP_LABS
+# MAI_OS_LABS
-This repository stores laboratory work on OOP at the Moscow Aviation Institute
+This repository stores laboratory work on OS at the Moscow Aviation Institute